AashishKumarSingh1/AadarshBirthdaySurprise2024/README.md

 <h1>Surprise Gift For Aadarsh Kumar Singh</h1>
 <p>Welcome to a special digital surprise for Aadarsh Kumar Singh's birthday!
-This vibrant site lets friends and family send gifts via the "Say Happy B'day to Aadarsh" section, share heartfelt wishes, and enjoy multimedia content.
+This vibrant site lets friends and family send gifts via the "Say Happy Birthday to Aadarsh" section, share heartfelt wishes, and enjoy multimedia content.
 With a user-friendly interface and responsive design, this site promises an unforgettable online experience for Aadarsh and all visitors.</p>
 <h3>Table of Contents </h3>
 <ul>
   <li>Features</li>